He Gui: Service under Zhu Xuan

-Service under Zhu Quanzhong during Tang Dynasty
+Service under Zhu Quanzhong during the Tang dynasty

 In 903, when Zhu Quanzhong's ally Wang Shifan the military governor of Pinglu Circuit (平盧, headquartered in modern Weifang, Shandong) turned against Zhu (believing that he was doing so under the order of Emperor Xizong's brother and successor Emperor Zhaozong), He Gui participated in Zhu's campaign against Wang, and after the victory, he was made the prefect of Cao Prefecture.
 He also followed Zhu in his campaign against Zhao Kuangning the military governor of Zhongyi Circuit (忠義, headquartered in modern Xiangyang, Hubei) and Zhao's brother Zhao Kuangming the military governor of Jingnan Circuit (荊南, headquartered in modern Jingzhou, Hubei) in 905, and after Zhu's conquest of those circuits was made the acting military governor of Jingnan.
 Subsequently, when Lei Yangong the military governor of Wuzhen Circuit (武貞, headquartered in modern Changde, Hunan) attacked Jingnan's capital Jiangling Municipality, He Gui withdrew within the city to defend it, and Zhu considered this a display of weakness; he therefore recalled He Gui and replaced him with Gao Jichang.